manel15279/DataMining-Project/README.md

 ## Overview

 This repository contains the code and documentation for a comprehensive data mining university project focusing on soil fertility analysis and COVID-19 cases evolution.
 The project incorporates both static and temporal datasets and integrates various data mining techniques, including data exploration, preprocessing, visualization, clustering, classification, association rule mining, and evaluation.
-The project includes a GUI built using Gradio that provides an interactive environment for users to perform data mining tasks.
+The project includes a **GUI** built using Gradio that provides an interactive environment for users to perform data mining tasks.

 **Note**: All methods and algorithms are implemented from scratch.

 ---
 ![GUI Screenshot](screenshots.png)

-## Description
+## Features

 1. **Data Exploration and Preprocessing:**
    - Visualizing datasets and exploring attributes.